AT&T says it will be the first carrier to sell LG smartwatch

 | WASHINGTON

-WASHINGTON AT&T Inc said on Monday it will be the first U.S. wireless carrier to sell LG Electronics' smartwatch, a wrist watch that connects to Android phones and answers voice commands, and goes on sale on July 11.
+WASHINGTON Story refiled to correct price from $299 to $229, and removes photo)

 The announcement comes as demand for wearable devices surges.
-Juniper Research estimates the value of the wearable device market this year at $1.5 billion, up from $800 million in 2013.
+Juniper Research estimates the value of the wearable device market this year at $1.5 billion (0.88 billion pounds), up from $800 million in 2013.

 The LG "G Watch," which was made in partnership with Google Inc, will sell for $229 and available for pre-orders starting July 8.